Micro-level dynamics in hidden action situations with limited information: An agent-based model of hidden-action situations with limited information

 Compared to the hidden-action model introduced in Sec. \ref{sec:holmstrom}, the ABM includes \textit{less} restrictive assumptions about the principal's and the agent's respective access to information.
-We put particular emphasis on the accessibility of information about the environment and on access to information about the action space.\footnote{In line with the hidden-action model introduced in Sec. \ref{sec:holmstrom}, the principal and the agent share information about the outcome and the agent's characteristics in the agent-based model.} Recall that the accessibility of information assumed in the model introduced in Sec. \ref{sec:holmstrom} allows the principal to find the optimal incentive scheme within only one sequence of events summarized in Fig. \ref{fig:standard-hidden-action}.
+We put particular emphasis on the accessibility of information about the environment and on access to information about the action space.\footnote{In line with the hidden-action model introduced in Sec. \ref{sec:holmstrom}, the principal and the agent share information about the outcome and the agent's characteristics in the agent-based model.} Recall that the accessibility of information assumed in the model introduced in Sec. \ref{sec:holmstrom} allows the principal to find the optimal sharing rule within only one sequence of events summarized in Fig. \ref{fig:standard-hidden-action}.
 The ABM, in contrast, captures situations in which the access to relevant information is limited, which is why the principal can no longer find the optimal solution immediately.
-Consequently, one distinctive feature of the model introduced here is that the principal is required to \textit{search} for the optimal incentive scheme over time by employing a hill-climbing-based search algorithm.\footnote{The model is implemented using MathWorks\textsuperscript{\textregistered} Matlab.}
+Consequently, one distinctive feature of the model introduced here is that the principal is required to \textit{search} for the optimal parameters for the linear sharing rule over time by employing a hill-climbing-based search algorithm.\footnote{The model is implemented using MathWorks\textsuperscript{\textregistered} Matlab (R2021B).} Holmstr\"om's hidden action model is rather generic in its formulation.
+Translating this model into an agent-based model and \enquote*{solving} it via numerical simulations requires specifying some model elements, such as the utility and production functions, in more detail.
+In particular, the agent-based model features a linear sharing rule, and the principal can adapt the premium parameter of this rule.
+In contrast to our model, the form of this rule is not known beforehand in Holmstr\"om's model.
+We introduce the translated model in the following subsection, and Tab. \ref{tab:comparison} compares the main model elements as specified in Holmstr\"om's hidden-action model and the agent-based version.

-\subsubsection{Process overview and scheduling}
+\subsection{Process overview and scheduling}